SwitchbackTech/compass-docs/docs/Contribute.md

 ### 💅 You fixed whitespace, formatted code, or made a purely cosmetic patch

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability will generally not be accepted
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability will generally not be accepted.